SerenityOS/serenity/Documentation/BuildInstructions.md

 Later on, when you `git pull` to get the latest changes, there's no need to rebuild the toolchain.
 You can simply run `make install`, `make image`, `make run` again.
 CMake will only rebuild those parts that have been updated.

+#### Faster than make: "Ninja"

-You may also want to replace `make` with `ninja` in the above commands for some additional build speed benefits.
-To do this, go to an empty directory at the root and call `cmake .. -G Ninja` inside that directory.
-You might either create a new directory or reuse the existing `Build` directory after cleaning it.
+You may also want to replace `make` with `ninja` in the above commands for some additional build speed benefits, like reduced double-building of headers.
+Most of the process stays the same:
+- Go to an empty directory at the root (e.g. `Build/`) and call `cmake .. -G Ninja` inside that directory
+- You might either create a new directory or reuse the existing `Build` directory after cleaning it.
+- `make` becomes `ninja`
+- `make install` becomes `ninja install`
+- `make image` becomes `ninja image`
+- `make run` becomes `ninja run`

+Note that ninja automatically chooses a sane value for `-j` automatically, and if something goes wrong it will print the full compiler invocation.
+Otherwise, `ninja` behaves just like `make`.
+(And is a tad faster.)

 #### Ports
 To add a package from the ports collection to Serenity, for example curl, go into `Ports/curl/` and run **./package.sh**.
 The sourcecode for the package will be downloaded and the package will be built.
 After that, run **make image** from the `Build/` directory to update the disk image.
 The next time you start Serenity with **make run**, `curl` will be available.